Trylog/Akceleracja-oblicze-/README.md

 - Thread pool with batching and queue SIMD

 # GPU
-It was developed using CUDA and cuBLAS library
+Algorithms were developed using CUDA and cuBLAS library
 ## CUDA
 - basic version
 - version with different division of tasks into thread blocks